Sax BanditsSax BanditsSax BanditsSax Bandits

 Taking the High Road

-In my previous post I wrote about some of the huge saxophones that prop up the bass end of the saxophone family.
+In my previous post, All About That Bass (Sax), I wrote about some of the huge saxophones that prop up the bass end of the saxophone family.
 This time round let’s look at the small-but-mighty members of the family, which complete the upper ranges.

 B♭ Soprano Saxophone